shimaore/entertaining-crib/rating.coffee.md

           integer_amount = Math.ceil amount

-this is the actual value (expressed in tarif.currency)
+this is the actual value (expressed in configuration.currency)

           actual_amount = integer_amount / configuration.divider